Corporate Responsibility

 • Upgrade/replacement of VAV box controls and actuators in Building A with new digital controls and electric actuators

-• Low flow plumbing fixtures (water closets, urinals, lavatory faucets, showers)
+• Low-flow plumbing fixtures (water closets, urinals, lavatory faucets, showers)

 • New temperature sensors with occupant adjustment